its-saran/career-mapr/README.md

 ### Prerequisites
 - Node.js installed on your machine

-- Chrome or Chromium must be installed, and the location must be specified in the config.json file under chromePath.
-(Eg: './chrome-win64/chrome.exe')
+- Chrome or Chromium must be installed, and its location must be specified in the config.json file under chromePath (e.g., './chrome-win64/chrome.exe').

 ### Installation
 1. Clone the repository: `git clone https://github.com/its-saran/career-mapr.git`